 Financial Aid Application Deadlines:

 Due to increasing demand for financial aid each year, our financial aid funds are limited and allocated quickly.
 As a result, there may not be any financial aid available for families whose applications are filed after the deadlines.

-Early Financial Aid Decision for the Class of 2019 only: In order to receive early financial aid notification in time for Registration Day, financial aid applications for the Class of 2019 must be submitted no earlier than November 1, 2014 and no later than November 30, 2015.
+Class of 2020 only: In order to receive early financial aid notification in time for Registration Day, Financial Aid applications for the Class of 2020 must be submitted no earlier than November 1, 2015 and no later than November 30, 2015.
 Please scroll down for details on how to apply.

 Financial Aid Application Procedure and Policies:

 Need based financial aid is awarded for a period of one academic year.
 Families must reapply for financial aid each year the student attends Prep.
 Those who are interested in receiving aid need to enroll in the FAIR process of estimating financial aid.
 Prep cannot award aid to anyone who has not completed the FAIR process.
 All Financial Aid applications must be processed by FAIR.
 (DO NOT apply for Prep Financial Aid through FACTS)

 The FAIR website will ask applicants to provide Prep's School Code and Password.
 They are:

 FAIR's phone number for technical support and other questions is: 877-676-3247

 The FAIR application is available through the FAIR website at www.fairapp.com.